a-z-listing/a-z-listing/README.md

 * `$a_z_query->the_letter()` similar to Core's `the_post()`, this will set-up the next iteration of the A-Z Listing's Letter Loop.
 This needs to wrap-around the Item Loop.
 * `$a_z_query->the_item()` similar to Core's `the_post()`, this will set-up the next iteration of the A-Z Listing's Item Loop, the same way the normal WordPress Loop works.
 This needs to be _within_ the Letter Loop.

-When you are within the Item Loop you can utilise all in-built WordPress Core post-related functions such as `the_content()`.
+When you are within the Item Loop you may utilise all in-built WordPress Core post-related functions such as `the_content()`.
 Note that titles and permalinks have helper functions to cope with the A-Z Listing showing taxonomy terms (see the next section).

 I advise that you start with a copy of the default template or the multi-column template when customizing your own version.
 The supplied templates show the usage of most of the functions this plugin provides.